 Unlike her sorority sisters, Valerie (Cassie Steele - Twist of Fate) isn't in to partying but works hard at her studies.
-Unfortunately her studies may come to nothing as her financial aid has been discontinued leaving her needing someway of paying for it.
+Unfortunately her hard work may come to nothing as her financial aid has been discontinued leaving her needing someway of paying for it.
 When a friend mentions there is good money in egg donation and surrogacy Valerie sees it as a way too solve all her problems.
-It leads to her becoming a surrogate for Sara (Siobhan Murphy) and Jameson Darlington (Christopher Jacot - A Killer Upstairs) who have found out that they can't have children, something which frustrates Jameson's mother Maureen (Mimi Kuzyk - The Deadly Look of Love) who attempts to buy Sara off and have her leave her son.
+It leads to her becoming a surrogate for Sara (Siobhan Murphy) and Jameson Darlington (Christopher Jacot - A Killer Upstairs) who have found out that they can't have children, something which frustrates Jameson's mother, Maureen (Mimi Kuzyk - The Deadly Look of Love), who attempts to buy Sara off and have her leave her son.
 It leads to tensions between Jameson and his mother with her younger husband, Charlie (Chris Bruno), coming up with a plan to remove the issue by arranging for Sara to have a fatal car accident, except Jameson also dies in the crash.
 With Sara and Jameson dead the baby which Valerie is still carrying should go to Sara's sister but there is no way Maureen is going to let her grandchild go to someone else and starts to manipulate the situation.

 As you can imagine there is more to "A Surrogate's Terror", or "Sorority Surrogate" as it is also known, as we have all these story elements to tie up.
-What will happen to Valerie and the baby, will Maureen get her way, what will happen to Charlie and the man he paid to arrange Sara's death, plus of course will Valerie's tuition fees get paid.
+What will happen to Valerie and the baby, will Maureen get her way, what will happen to Charlie and the man he paid to arrange for the car accident, plus of course will Valerie's tuition fees get paid in time.
 More importantly why didn't Valerie just get a normal job and pay for her tuition fees that way rather than carrying a baby for 9 months especially when she is meant to be the smart one who prefers to study rather than going drinking and having casual sex.